LinuxForHealth/docs/source/feature-configuration.rst

 As described in `Application Configuration <./application-configuration.html>`_, Linux for Health is configured via application properties and environment variables, where environment variables can override application properties.

+Use the following guidance to configure each of the Linux for Health features below.
 When running Linux for Health Connect via Gradle, configure a property in src/main/resources/application.properties.
 When running Linux for Health Connect in a container, add an environment variable to the container to override the default value of property defined in application.properties.

-The following sections define configurations required to enable specific Linux for Health features.

 NATS Subscribers
 ================